 As a health and fitness coach who encourages my clients to walk on a daily basis, I’m always looking for ways to spice up a walking routine.
 Whether it be adding weights or experimenting with intervals, it’s important to to find ways to keep walking engaging so that you’re able to maintain your motivation and stay committed.

-Joyce Shulman, author of "Walk Your Way to Better" and founder of the 99 Walks app, invited me to be a guest on her podcast a few months ago.
+Joyce Shulman, author of "Walk Your Way to Better" and founder of the 99 Walks app, invited me to be a guest on her podcast last year.
 She is also a big advocate of walking and encourages women to walk every day.

 When Joyce told me that she was getting ready to launch walking sticks called “Jetti Poles,” I was very intrigued.
 She explained that they weren’t hiking sticks (which I’ve used before on hikes to help make the walk easier!).
 Instead, these poles were created to enhance your walk and make it an even better workout, without being too taxing.
 The walking sticks increase calorie expenditure while simultaneously easing stress on the joints and providing stability.
 Plus, there are about a dozen different exercises that you can perform with Jetti Poles.